 The Health Benefits of Sapphire Grapes

-Grapes are rich in fiber, potassium, Vitamin K, C, and A. Other health benefits include:
+Grapes are rich in fiber, potassium, vitamins K, C, and A. Other health benefits include:

 Cognitive Focus: They deliver a big cognitive boost to your brain thanks to their high levels of polyphenols.

-Anti-Aging: Dark-colored grapes like Sapphires contain twice the amount of antioxidants as green grapes, compounds that help to protect our cells from free radicals.
+Anti-Aging: Dark-colored grapes like Sapphires contain twice the amount of antioxidants as green grapes, which help protect our cells from free radicals.

 Energy: Grapes are loaded with natural sugars, which can help you stay alert and energized throughout your day.

 Immunity: One cup of grapes provides a quarter of the daily recommended Vitamin K intake.
 This ensures stronger immunity plus enhanced bone and heart health.

 Sapphire grapes also have low calories and make an excellent snack for those trying to lose weight.
 One cup of grapes usually contains about 100 calories, making them a high-volume, but nutrient-dense food you can eat more of without paying a heavy calorie toll!